FranciscoBarreira/MovieNight/README.md

 ### Media
 <a name="media"></a>

-All the images used in the blog were taken from other websites, including:
+All the images used in the site were taken from other websites, including:

-- Google images for all the images in the posts, the Metagaming page header and placeholder image.
+- Unsplash.com
-- Twitch.tv for the images in the recommended streamer widget.
+- IMDB for the movie covers

-I do understand that it is better to use sites such as unsplash for images, but given the highly specific nature of the images required I decided to use google images.

 All the icons were taken from "Font Awesome".